andersonopt/website/content/blog/product-release-notes-7-21-20.md

 # **Features and New Functionality**

 This was our biggest release to date.
-Check out all the new features and updates below.
-Don't hesitate to reach out if you'd like to learn more about any of these changes!
+Check out all the new features and updates below, and don't hesitate to reach out if you'd like to learn more about any of these changes!

 ## App Interface Updates